python/cpython/Doc/library/threading.rst

 This class represents an activity that is run in a separate thread of control.
-There are two ways to specify the activity: by passing a callable object to the constructor, or by overriding the :meth:`run` method in a subclass.
+There are two ways to specify the activity: by passing a callable object to the constructor, or by overriding the :meth:`~Thread.run` method in a subclass.
 No other methods (except for the constructor) should be overridden in a subclass.
-In other words,  *only*  override the :meth:`__init__` and :meth:`run` methods of this class.
+In other words,  *only*  override the :meth:`~Thread.__init__` and :meth:`~Thread.run` methods of this class.

-Once a thread object is created, its activity must be started by calling the thread's :meth:`start` method.
-This invokes the :meth:`run` method in a separate thread of control.
+Once a thread object is created, its activity must be started by calling the thread's :meth:`~Thread.start` method.
+This invokes the :meth:`~Thread.run` method in a separate thread of control.

 Once the thread's activity is started, the thread is considered 'alive'.
-It stops being alive when its :meth:`run` method terminates -- either normally, or by raising an unhandled exception.
-The :meth:`is_alive` method tests whether the thread is alive.
+It stops being alive when its :meth:`~Thread.run` method terminates -- either normally, or by raising an unhandled exception.
+The :meth:`~Thread.is_alive` method tests whether the thread is alive.

-Other threads can call a thread's :meth:`join` method.
-This blocks the calling thread until the thread whose :meth:`join` method is called is terminated.
+Other threads can call a thread's :meth:`~Thread.join` method.
+This blocks the calling thread until the thread whose :meth:`~Thread.join` method is called is terminated.

 A thread has a name.
-The name can be passed to the constructor, and read or changed through the :attr:`name` attribute.
+The name can be passed to the constructor, and read or changed through the :attr:`~Thread.name` attribute.

 A thread can be flagged as a "daemon thread".
 The significance of this flag is that the entire Python program exits when only daemon threads are left.
 The initial value is inherited from the creating thread.
-The flag can be set through the :attr:`daemon` property.
+The flag can be set through the :attr:`~Thread.daemon` property.

 There is a "main thread" object; this corresponds to the initial thread of control in the Python program.
 It is not a daemon thread.